squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 * Thanks to @dan-kirshner for beta testing the plugin

 = 0.4.4 =
-* Fixes for CVE-2024-2499 (responsibly disclosed by Wordfence) - all attributes should now be escaped before being sent to the page to prevent stored XSS attacks
+* Fix for CVE-2024-2499 (responsibly disclosed by Wordfence) - all attributes should now be escaped before being sent to the page to prevent stored XSS attacks
 * Update readme file to include changelog details for v0.4.3

 = 0.4.3 =
-* Tested up to WP6.1.1
+* Tested up to WP 6.1.1
 * Minified CSS and JS for better CWVs scores
-* Add gitignore file, and Yarn config files
+* Add gitignore file, and Yarn configuration files
 * Improve scroll-to-tab when loading a tab from another page

 = 0.4.2 =
-* Tested up to WP5.5
+* Tested up to WP 5.5

 = 0.4.1 =
-* Bugfix: the new vanity URL code was causing an issue on PHP5 websites.
+* Bug fix: the new vanity URL code was causing an issue on PHP 5 websites.
 Thanks to @emajluap for reporting.

 = 0.4 =
 * New feature: it is now possible to disable the Magic URL feature introduced in v0.3.7 so that changing tabs/accordions does not change your site's URL.
 * New feature: the Magic URL can also be partially branded with your own vanity URL.
 * New feature: smooth-scroll when linking to a tab.
 Rather than jumping the length of the page in one go, the page will now slide smoothly before the tab/accordion switch happens.
-* Version bump for WP4.8.1.
+* Version bump for WP 4.8.1.

 = 0.3.9 =
-* Bugfix: links with hash fragments that do NOT point to a tab/accordion were broken in 0.3.7 and 0.3.8.
+* Bug fix: links with hash fragments that do NOT point to a tab/accordion were broken in 0.3.7 and 0.3.8.
 Thanks to @jschinnerer for reporting the bug.

 = 0.3.8 =
-* Bugfix: when linking to, say, a tab on another page, if there are tabs on the current page, the link would always open the tab on the current page.
+* Bug fix: when linking to, say, a tab on another page, if there are tabs on the current page, the link would always open the tab on the current page.
 Now fixed.

 = 0.3.7 =
-* Bugfix: perhaps not quite a bug as such, but annoying nevertheless ... all themes in the admin screen are now in alphabetical order to make it easier to find themes by name.
+* Bug fix: perhaps not quite a bug as such, but annoying nevertheless ... all themes in the admin screen are now in alphabetical order to make it easier to find themes by name.
 * New feature: it is now possible to link to a specific tab within the same page using a # fragment in the URL
 * New feature: while clicking through tabs, accordions and toggles, a # fragment is added to the URL to make it easy to link to tabs etc
 * New feature: on page load any # fragment in the URL will trigger the opening of the relevant tab, accordion or toggle
 * New feature: roll your own jQuery UI 1.11.4 theme from the theme roller and store it in your uploads directory so that plugin upgrades do not affect your theme.

 = 0.3.6 =
-* Bugfix: it's now possible to use paragraphs or newlines to lay out your shortcodes once again.
+* Bug fix: it's now possible to use paragraphs or newlines to lay out your shortcodes once again.
-* Bugfix: test for custom jQuery UI theme from jQuery UI Widgets (my thanks to RobWunderlich for reporting this bug)
+* Bug fix: test for custom jQuery UI theme from jQuery UI Widgets (my thanks to RobWunderlich for reporting this bug)
 * New feature: [tab] shortcode now accepts a parameter of 'class' to add additional classes to your tabs.
 * New feature: roll your own theme from the theme roller and store it in your uploads directory so that plugin upgrades do not affect your theme.
-* Version bump for WP4.5
+* Version bump for WP 4.5

 = 0.3.5 =
-* Minor bugfix: after changing themes the admin interface would still show the OLD theme, this has now been resolved.
+* Minor bug fix: after changing themes the admin interface would still show the OLD theme, this has now been resolved.
-* Version bump for WP4.4
+* Version bump for WP 4.4

 = 0.3.4 =
-* Emergency bugfix: paragraphs and breaks being interfered with
+* Emergency bug fix: paragraphs and breaks being interfered with

 = 0.3.3 =
 * Version bump (which should work)